SwayaanTechnologies/Langchain/README.md

 ### **Agents**

 Agents, at their core, leverage a language model to make decisions about a sequence of actions to be taken.
 Unlike chains where a predefined sequence of actions is hard coded directly in the code, agents use a llm as a reasoning engine to determine the actions to be taken and their order.

+> Agents are more sophisticated, allowing business logic to let you choose how the components should interact

 ```python
 # !pip install google-search-results